Noa Argamani: Post-rescue description of life as a hostage

 Describing her experience as a hostage, Argamani told medical teams that she had not been held in the tunnels beneath Gaza; instead, she had been moved among four different apartments.
 The mother of another hostage claimed that Argamani told her that she and some of the other female hostages were "held as slaves in a luxury villa": "They cleaned the yard, did dishes and prepared food that they were not allowed to eat."
-At her last apartment belonging to the Abu Nar family, where she was held under armed guard.
-She had occasionally been allowed to go outside, after not seeing "daylight" for 245 days, disguised as a Palestinian woman, but was rarely permitted to shower.
+At her last apartment belonging to the Abu Nar family, where she was held under armed guard, she had occasionally been allowed to go outside, after not seeing "daylight" for 245 days, disguised as a Palestinian woman, but was rarely permitted to shower.
 She also said that she feared that every night could be her last night.

 She had learned some Arabic during her time in captivity and had acted as a spokeswoman for other female hostages, who were released during a truce in November 2023.

-On 23 August, Argamani took to social media to say that she sustained injuries in an Israeli airstrike during her captivity, and to deny false reports in some Israeli media that Hamas operatives had beaten her or shaved her hair.
+On August 23, Argamani took to social media to say that she sustained injuries in an Israeli airstrike during her captivity, and to deny false reports in some Israeli media that Hamas operatives had beaten her or shaved her hair.

-Post-rescue activities
+Post-rescue activities and activism

 Argamani visiting with Rahm Emanuel, United States ambassador to Japan, August 2024.
 Left to right: Gilad Cohen (Israel's ambassador to Japan), Emanuel, Argamani, Argamani's father, Emanuel's wife Amy Rule.